Explain why do storms make noise?

 In detail, for those interested!

-How does lightning affect the sound of a thunderstorm?
+What role does lightning play in the sound of a thunderstorm?

 Did you know?